The Associative Property Followed By The Commutative Property

 The associative and commutative properties are not just theoretical concepts; they have numerous practical applications across various fields.
 These properties simplify complex calculations, making them easier to manage and understand.

 In algebra, these properties are essential for simplifying expressions and solving equations.
-For example, when solving an equation like (x + 3) + 5 = 10, the associative property allows you to rewrite it as x + (3 + 5) = 10, which simplifies to x + 8 = 10.
+As an example, when solving an equation like (x + 3) + 5 = 10, the associative property allows you to rewrite it as x + (3 + 5) = 10, which simplifies to x + 8 = 10.
 The commutative property is also used to rearrange terms in algebraic expressions, making it easier to combine like terms.

 Real-World Examples of the Associative and Commutative Properties